rki-mf1/2023-Workshop-Madagascar-IGS/day02-tuesday/mapping.md

-# 2023 Workshop IGS Madagascar - Day 02
+# 2023 Workshop IGS Genome reconstruction - Day 02

 In this part we will talk about long-read mapping and how to investigate the mapped reads.
 We will also learn how to work with mapping files and prepare them for downstream analysis with `samtools`.